15 December 2004

 Fortunately, for these children ...
 A recent planting of trees, telephone poles, & houses on their bleak neighborhood landscape ... helps to make their game much more exciting. ...
 After all, who'd want to play hide & go seek in a swamp? ...
 A half centruy earlier, the only place to secret yourself around here might've been in a depression in the ground ... or behind an indian on horseback. ...
 But, with the inevitable forward march of progress ... come new ways of hiding things, ... and new things to hide.

-- My drawing teacher, Henry Setter posted by sstrader on 31 October 2009 at 11:28:59 AM Other entries categorized in Current Interests:
+- New comic books discovered in Denver in October posted by sstrader on 7 December 2013 at 11:06:53 AM Other entries categorized in Current Interests: